SQL Variables

 Down Loss % Float Packet loss for the downstream %VOIP.DLOSS%

-Discards % Float Prcentage of packets discarded by protocol %VOIP.DISCARDS%
+Discards % Float Percentage of packets discarded by protocol %VOIP.DISCARDS%

 Order % Float Ordering percentage (metric showing how well ordered the packets were) %VOIP.ORDER%